 Around 300 pieces of Catholic relics are on display, most of them originating from the 17th to 19th Centuries.

 Sometimes I think this is what they’ll do to me after my time on Earth is up.

-Body pieces stuffed into a box mixed with worms.
+Stuff my body pieces into a box soon filled with worms.

 Admission: Free Location: Santo Domingos Square Opening Hours: 10:00 am to 6:00 pm